dinh/dashboard-sample/README.md

 ### Intro and Inspiration

-There is an amazing amount of interactivity that can be achieved on a website without needing to use `JavaScript`.
+There is an amazing amount of interactivity that can be achieved on a website without using `JavaScript`.
 To demonstrate this idea, this repository runs the following [site](http://dashboard.zmaytechstack.com/) with almost no `js`.
-There were a few goals in mind:
+There were a few goals in mind when trying to build the site without `js`:

-1. Implement just a few of the features that are a part of [koyfin's](https://app.koyfin.com/) website without any `js` and in doing so show that you can get a lot of the same feel and functionality as a site using a front-end framework (e.g., `REACT`).
+1. Implement a few of the features that are a part of [koyfin's](https://app.koyfin.com/) website and in doing so show that you can get a lot of the same feel and functionality as a site using a front-end framework (e.g., `REACT`).
-2. Show a more decently robust example, but that is also very simple and easy to follow.
+2. Show a decently robust example, but that is also very simple and easy to follow.
-3. Minimal `JavaScript` Dependencies.
-Only three were needed:
+3. Minimal `JavaScript` dependencies.
+Only three were used:
     1. [HTMX](https://htmx.org/)
     2. [Plotly](https://plotly.com/python/)
     3. [Tabulator](http://tabulator.info/)

-We will walk through a couple of the features, but I'd encourage those interested to explore the code to get a better sense of what is going on.
+We will walk through a couple of the features, but I'd encourage exploring the code to get a better sense of what is going on.
 Setup instructions are provided in the appendix.

 **Full Disclosure:** *I am using the [Alpha Vantage](https://www.alphavantage.co/) free API and only have 5 API hits per minute, so you can imagine that the site does not scale well!
 I do my best to cache results in S3, but only so much can be done.*

-The site has the following functionality without javascript:
+The site has the following functionality without `JavaScript`:

 1. Updating the chart based on timeframe selection.
 2. Search bar to find US listed securities.